tuxbox-neutrino/mt-api-dev/README.en.md

 ## Quickstart Script

 Use this interactive helper when you want one command to provision MariaDB, the importer and the API containers with sensible defaults.
+It will happily spin up **a complete MariaDB instance on your behalf**, create users and drop all config files into place – this is the recommended path for a first-time setup.

 You can bootstrap importer + API with a single helper script: